 Fit for a king

-George I stayed at the house after a storm drove his ship ashore at Camber in 1726, Lamb House was considered the most suitable accommodation and James Lamb gave up his bed to the King for several days in the room now known as the King’s Room.
+Lamb House was built in 1722 by James Lamb, a wealthy wine merchant and local politician.
+George I stayed at the house after a storm drove his ship ashore at Camber in 1726, Lamb House was considered the most suitable accommodation and James Lamb gave up his bed to the King for several days.
 In 1832 George Augustus Lamb sold the house to a wealthy local banker.

 James spent the majority of his time in Rye but died in London in 1916.
 It was his wish to return to Lamb House during his final days but was too ill to be moved.